karan-nigam96/my-personal-projects/ChatMitra-AI ChatBot/README.md

+**ChatMitra - AI ChatBot**

+ChatMitra is an AI Chatbot made using Vite+React integrated with Gemini API to fetch result based on input provides by user.
+This bot can assist with various queries and doubts enabling human-like interactions.
+It is responsive web application which provides seamless user experience to all users.
+It has a very elegant design and engaging interface.
+It can be integrated into websites or web applications.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.